-CAEP is the acronym for Council for the Accreditation of Educator Preparation.
+САЕР CAEP is the acronym for Council for the Accreditation of Educator Preparation.
 This is the accrediting body to which the LC program aligns.
-CAEP Rubric represents the K-6 Elementary Teacher Preparation Standards as defined by CAEP.
+CAEP Rubric CAEP Rubric represents the K-6 Elementary Teacher Preparation Standards as defined by CAEP.
 This is the instrument used to assess candidate performance in four domains.
 See pgs 52 - 64.
-The faculty member who supports candidates in their field placement sites and serves as the primary point of contact with mentors and supervisors.
-The faculty member assigned to facilitate the Field Experience Seminar.
+Clinical coordinator The faculty member who supports candidates in their field placement sites and serves as the primary point of contact with mentors and supervisors.
+Seminar instructor The faculty member assigned to facilitate the Field Experience Seminar.
 Cohort coordinators serve as the candidate's first contact if they have a question or concern about the program or any academic issue.
-All full-time master's degree students are required to attend the Graduate School Convocation in September.
+Convocation All full-time master's degree students are required to attend the Graduate School Convocation in September.
 This annual event addresses the Graduate School's core values of creativity, commitment, and compassion through cross-disciplinary collaboration.
 Attendance is required for the MAT degree.
-ElementaryMultiple Subjects.
-This is the name of our program and the name of the license candidates will earn upon completion of the program. edTPA is the performance assessment required for licensure in Oregon.
+ELEM ElementaryMultiple Subjects.
+This is the name of our program and the name of the license candidates will earn upon completion of the program. edTPA edTPA is the performance assessment required for licensure in Oregon.
 See page 13 for more detailed information.
-ESOL stands for teaching English to Speakers of Other Languages.
+ESOL Endorsement ESOL stands for teaching English to Speakers of Other Languages.
 There are two options for earning this endorsement, (1) combined with the MAT in the MESOL program or (2) following completion of the MAT program.
-FTC is the Lewis & Clark acronym for Full-Time Cohort.
+FTC FTC is the Lewis & Clark acronym for Full-Time Cohort.
 It is used where necessary to distinguish from the Part-Time Cohort (PTC).
-S. S ELEM uses this term to describe its student teachers.
-(Note: Candidate or student teacher replace the previously used term, intern.)
-Master of Arts in Teaching; the degree candidates will earn upon completion of the 40 hours of required coursework.
-The teacher(s) with whom the teacher candidate will work in the field placement.
-All candidates are assigned a classroom mentor.
+Candidate ELEM uses this term to describe its student teachers.
+(Note: Candidate or student (or Teacher Candidate) teacher replace the previously used term, intern.)
+MAT Master of Arts in Teaching; the degree candidates will earn upon completion of the 40 hours of required coursework.
+Mentor The teacher(s) with whom the teacher candidate will work in the field placement.
+All (or Cooperating Teacher) candidates are assigned a classroom mentor.
 In addition, MESOL candidates are assigned an ESOL mentor in addition to their classroom mentor.
-MESOL is the name of the program option which combines the MAT with ESOL endorsement.
+MESOL MESOL is the name of the program option which combines the MAT with ESOL endorsement.
 It requires 50 hours of coursework (40 hours for MAT with 10 additional hours for ESOL endorsement).
-Oregon Administrative Rules, the rules governing teaching licensure.
-A plan designed to help a candidate improve performance when in danger of not being recommended for licensure.
+OAR Oregon Administrative Rules, the rules governing teaching licensure.
+Plan of assistance A plan designed to help a candidate improve performance when in danger of not being recommended for licensure.
 See page 45 for more detailed information.
-The LC adjunct faculty member who provides support and evaluation in the field.
+Supervisor The LC adjunct faculty member who provides support and evaluation in the field.
 All candidates are assigned a supervisor.
 In addition, MESOL candidates are assigned an ESOL supervisor.
-Meetings between the candidate, mentor, and supervisor.
-There are three required triad meetings over the course of the year (January, March, June) for mentors and supervisors with candidates.
-The online data management system used by Lewis & Clark to monitor progress toward licensure and graduation.
-Oregon's licensing agency: Teacher Standards and Practices Commission The online system used at Lewis & Clark for grades, schedules, unofficial transcripts,
+Triad meeting Meetings between the candidate, mentor, and supervisor.
+There are three required Ū. triad meetings over the course of the year (January, March, June) for mentors and supervisors with candidates.
+Taskstream The online data management system used by Lewis & Clark to monitor progress toward licensure and graduation.
+TSPC Oregon's licensing agency: Teacher Standards and Practices Commission WebAdvisor The online system used at Lowis & Clark for grades, schedules, unofficial transsripts VVEDAUVISUI The online system used at Lewis & Clark for grades, schedules, unofficial transcripts, academic audits, records of licensure tests, and other administrative information.